tempesta-tech/tempesta/README.md

 * **ratio** - Balances the load across servers in a group based on each server's weight.
 Requests are forwarded more to servers with more weight, and less to servers with less weight.
 As a result, each server in a group receives an optimal load.
+In default configuration where weights are not specified, servers weights are considered equal, and the scheduler works in pure round-robin fashion.
 This is the default scheduler.
 * **hash** - Chooses a server based on a URI/Host hash of a request.
 Requests are distributed uniformly, and requests with the same URI/Host are always sent to the same server.